Accreditations & Recognitions

 The American Bar Association (ABA) is recognized by the U.S. Department of Education as the accrediting agency for J.D. programs in the United States.
 The ABA requires universities to uphold a rigorous curriculum that prepares graduates to become effective, ethical, and responsible participants in the legal profession.
 Quinnipiac University is one of only 205 schools in the country to hold this accreditation.

-The Quinnipiac University School of Education is nationally accredited by the Council for the Accreditation of Educator Preparation (CAEP).
-The CAEP sets rigorous standards to ensure programs are designed to produce caring educators committed to enhancing the quality of education they provide and is recognized as a professional accrediting body by the Connecticut State Department of Education.
+The Quinnipiac University School of Education is nationally accredited based on the National Council for Accreditation of Teacher Education (NCATE) standards, through the CAEP accreditation system.
+The NCATE standards ensure programs are designed to produce caring educators committed to enhancing the quality of education they provide, and is recognized as a professional accrediting body by the Connecticut State Department of Education.

 Commission on Collegiate Nursing Education